Skip to Content

 Jennifer Lucarelli Lawyer and Legal Advisor

-Zonolite is a loose-fill insulation brand commonly used to insulate attics.
-The product was made of asbestos-contaminated vermiculite once mined in Libby, Montana.
+Zonolite is a brand name for loose-fill insulation often used in attics.
+It was made from asbestos-contaminated vermiculite once mined near Libby, Montana.
 Zonolite insulation is no longer manufactured in the United States.
-However, the asbestos product may still be present in some homes.
+But older homes may still contain it, which poses asbestos exposure risks.

 Why Was Asbestos Used in Zonolite Insulation?